jimnguyen220/readMeGenerator/assets/renderREADME.md

   ## License

-  Apache License 2.0
+    ISC License

   ------------------------------------

   ## Questions

-  This repo was created by **Jim**.
+  This repo was created by ****.
 If you have any additional questions, I can be reached on

-  Github: @jimnguyen220
+  Github: @

   -or-

-  Email: jimnguyen220@gmail.com
+  Email: